zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/lab-1-create-connections/lab-1-create-connections.md

     |Password | `<password>`|
     |

-6. Click on **Test**, followed by **Save**.
+6. Click on **Test** and wait until you receive a confirmation box that the test was successful.

+    > **Note:** The first time you run the Test, it could take up to 2 minutes.

+7. Click **Save** and wait for the confirmation box.
 Exit the connection canvas by clicking the back button on the top left side of the screen.

 ## **Task 2:** Create an Oracle Autonomous Data Warehouse Connection